Cruising the Dodecanese

 Day 11: In the morning, we tour Tilos, to visit the monastery of St. Panteleimon and the tiny museum devoted to the island’s extinct species of pigmy elephant.
 Afterwards, we make the crossing to Chalki (weather permitting), a small island not far from Rhodes.
 There we ascend the medieval castle and ancient acropolis as the sun sets.

 Day 12: We continue to the beautiful island of Symi with its lovely neoclassical port town, one of the prettiest sights in the Mediterranean.
 We spend the afternoon wandering its winding streets, visiting the Acropolis and savouring the magnificent local architecture.
 In the evening a chance to enjoy a drink and dinner at a local taverna.

 Day 13: We continue to Rhodes, the chief island of the Dodecanese.
 Here, we visit the extraordinarily complete medieval Old Town with its enormous ramparts, crowned by the Palace of the Grand Masters, former headquarters of the Order of the Knights of Saint John (or Knights Hospitaller).

-Day 14: A morning visit to the rich collections of the excellent archaeological museum, housed in the medieval Hospital of the Knights.
+Day 14: After visiting the ancient city’s acropolis with its shrines and sanctuaries, we explore the rich collections of the excellent archaeological museum, housed in the medieval Hospital of the Knights.
 Farewell dinner on board.

 Arrival and Departure Information